 Bad: Ride could be better.
 A little noisy at speed.
 Warranty is limited to 100,000 miles so the similar Hyundai ix35 may be better for higher mileage drivers.

 Good: Radical looks turn heads.
 Appealing mix between a hatch and an SUV.
 Seats four in comfort.
 Impressive direct injected 190PS 1.6-litre turbo drives well.

 Bad: Small Boot.
 Small rear windows make back seats feel gloomy.
 CVT not very reliable.
 Standard 1.6 petrol noisy on motorway.
 4WD dropped in 2014 revamp.

 Good: Very comfortable front seats with good ride.
 Feels well built.
 Strong dCi diesels.
 Elevated driving position and good visibility.

 Bad: Rear seats not as spacious as you'd expect.
 Can be crashy over potholes on larger wheels.
 2.0 diesel particulate filter problems.
 Some quality problems.

 Good: Impressive fuel economy for an SUV.
 Plenty of room for five plus luggage.
 Five-star Euro NCAP rating.
 Decent value for money.

 Bad: No standard spare wheel.
 1.6-litre petrol a bit lacklustre.

-Good: More luxurious but not as practical as the previous version.
-Excellent, car-like road manners.
-Available with petrol and diesel automatics.
+Good: Bigger and now 5-door only.
+More luxurious but not as practical as previous RAV-4.
+Car-like road manners.
+Petrol and diesel automatics.
 Facelifted 2010.

-Bad: Fairly pricey.
-On most models, the tailgate doesn't open wide enough unless you fit a different checkstrap.
+Bad: On most models, the tailgate doesn't open wide enough unless you fit a different checkstrap.
 Tailgate spare wheel abandoned in favour of tyre repair kit.
-Starting to feel dated now.
+Starting to feel dated.

 Good: More practical MINI has five seats and a 350-litre boot.
 Available with impressive chain cam 1.6 diesel engine.
 Option of diesel automatic with 4WD.